RACHKARI/Task-3/README.md

 # THE SPARK FOUNDATION Task-3
-#WEB AND MOBILE DEVELOPMENT TASK
+#WEB AND MOBILE DEVELOPMENT
+TASK:
 Payment Gateway Integration

 Create a simple website where payment gateway is integrated.